Michael Jermey

 Michael Francis Jermey (born 24 March 1964) is a British television executive, and ITV's director of news.

 He attended Brasenose College, Oxford, from 1982, gaining a BA degree in PPE in 1985.
 He edited the student newspaper in 1984.
 He joined Central Television as a journalist in 1985.
 He joined ITN in 1986.
 From 1990 to 1991 he was editor of the News at Ten.
 From 1991 to 1993 he was head of foreign news.

-In 2004 he became head of ITV's regional news operations; it has 11 of them.
-From 2007 to 2009 he was ITV's director of regions.
-He has been the director of news at ITV since 2009, and the director of sport from 2009 to 2012.
+In 2004 he became head of ITV's regional news operations, of which the network had eleven at the time.
+In 2005 he launched ITV News' trainee scheme to seek fresh journalistic talent.
+From 2007 to 2009 he was ITV's director of regions, stepping down before the seventeen regions were merged into nine.
+He has been the director of news and current affairs at ITV since 2009, and was the director of sport from 2009 to 2012.
+Some of Jermey's highlights included the creation of the first British general election TV debate, and his creation of the Exposure current affairs series.
+He also led the News at Ten refresh in 2015 to return to the single-presenter format with Tom Bradby as the main anchor.

+In 2024, it was announced he would stand down at the end of that year to chair the Disasters Emergency Committee.